This tutorial is for implementing an Open-Source Design by Medlin Drone.

 Seem like too much work?
-Our store sells a selection of Fully Pre-Built Gimbal Drones!
+The store sells a selection of Fully Pre-Built Gimbal Drones!

 What You’ll Need:

-- 3D printed parts designed to fit your frame (Open-Source Designs by Medlin Drone).
-Good-Value 3D Printer: https://amzn.to/3yB2s57
+- 3D Printed Gimbal Parts designed to fit your frame (Open-Source Designs by Medlin Drone).

-- 1x Servo Cable Extension (Optional, can just cut off servo plug and solder directly to FC): https://amzn.to/3AnGl2z
+- 1x Servo Cable Extension (Optional, can cut off servo plug and solder directly)

-- 1x Head Tracking Unit (Recommended) – Video for Open Source DIY Head Tracker – Huge shout out to the creators of this!!
-Arduino Nano BLE: https://amzn.to/2VGh3Om.
-Pre-Built Head Tracker available at the Medlin Drone Store!
+- 1x Head Tracking Unit (Optional, recommended) – Pre-Built Head Tracker available at the Medlin Drone Store!
 Here’s a tutorial for Adding a Head Tracker to Your Setup.

-These are the general steps you will need to follow to add a servo gimbal to a FPV drone, either via a Medlin Drone kit or via components you sourced yourself, the exact setup will vary from frame to frame and preference.
+These are the general steps you will need to follow to add a servo gimbal to a FPV drone, via a Medlin Drone kit, the exact setup will vary from frame to frame and preference.

 Joshua Bardwell made a video on adding a servo to a FPV drone, if you prefer that format follow his video for the portion of this tutorial related to servo control setup.

 - Locate an unused LED pin or unused motor output pin on your flight controller, as well as a 5V and ground pin.
 These will be how you power and control the servo.
-If using TBS Crossfire you can just use the 3rd or 4th output pin/map as a PWM channel output to control the servo and skip the steps related to Betaflight setup, for example setting the 3rd output map to “CH7” will output a PWM signal for channel 7 on the 3rd output pad.
+If using TBS Crossfire or another receiver with ability to output an individual PWM signal you can just use an unused output pin as a PWM channel output to control the servo and skip the steps related to Betaflight setup, for example setting the 3rd output map to “CH7” will output a PWM signal for channel 7 on the 3rd output pad.

 - You can choose to either use a male servo connector or to solder the servo leads directly onto the flight controller, some servos like the LDX-218 have a lead that has its own connector that plugs into the servo itself, for these you may want to just solder the lead to the flight controller since it has its own connector to the servo, the choice is yours.